uvaai/ml1/_schedules/1 Fall 2022/index.md

 ### Q & A Lectures

-Every module there will be at least one Q & A lecture, where you can ask questions about the theory part of the course.
+Every module there will be at least one Q & A lecture, where you can ask questions about the theoretical parts of the course.
 The schedule for these lectures can be found as part of the daily schedule for the module.
 The lectures will always be in the main room L0.10 at 10:00 on the scheduled day.